wilkerlucio/pathom/README.md

 ; this will dispatch according to the ast dispatch-key (defmulti virtual-key p/key-dispatch)

-; use virtual attributes to handle data not present on the maps, like virtual attributes and relationships (defmethod virtual-key :city/neighbors [{::p/keys [entity] :as env}] (p/continue-seq env (city->neighbors (:city/name entity))))
+; use virtual attributes to handle data not present on the maps, like computed attributes and relationships (defmethod virtual-key :city/neighbors [{::p/keys [entity] :as env}] (p/continue-seq env (city->neighbors (:city/name entity))))